-- .1 All lots are required to present appropriate rooms and windows to the street, according to the lot type as listed below: - (i) Where the site frontage is 18.0 metres or greater, dwellings are required to satisfy one of the following: - (a) Two habitable rooms and windows facing the street; or - (b) One or more habitable rooms which comprise a minimum internal width of 5.4 metres (excluding the width of the entry foyer), to be measured in the same plane as the front alignment of the garage.
-Significant glazing must be provided to this frontage proportional to the size of the room provided. - (ii) Where the site frontage is less than 18.0 metres with one or more habitable rooms; significant glazing must be provided to this frontage proportional to the size of the room provided. - (iii) Where a two-storey dwelling is proposed, the requirement for habitable rooms and windows must also be either fully or partly satisfied on the second storey.
+- .1 All lots are required to present appropriate rooms and windows to the street, according to the lot type as listed below: - (i) All lots must: - a.
+Have a minimum of 10% of the façade area of each dwelling (including garage or car port) facing the street or other public area as windows or glass; - b.
+One or more habitable rooms and windows facing the street; and - (ii) The front façade for Traditional and Premium Traditional dwellings are required to satisfy one of the following: - a.
+Two habitable rooms and windows facing the street; or - b.
+One or more habitable rooms which comprise a minimum internal width of 5.4 metres (excluding the width of the entry foyer), to be measured in the same plane as the front alignment of the garage.
+Significant glazing must be provided to this frontage proportional to the size of the room provided. - (iii) For Medium Density Town Premium Villa, Patio, Villa, Premium Villa, Courtyard and Premium Courtyard dwelling types with one or more habitable rooms at the front facade; significant glazing must be provided to this frontage proportional to the size of the room provided. - (iv) Where a two-storey dwelling is proposed, the requirement for habitable rooms and windows can be either fully or partly satisfied on the second storey. - (v) Where a two-storey dwelling is proposed on a Medium Density Town Villa (MDTV), and the requirement for the habitable rooms is fully satisfied on the second storey, dwellings are required to satisfy the following additional criteria: - a) to provide for appropriate presentation to the street the dwelling must either: